Getting to know Dr. Sarah Soden

 From Elana Lyn

-How did you end up at the Center for Pediatric Genomic Medicine at Children’s Mercy?
+How did you end up at the Genomic Medicine Center at Children’s Mercy?
 What was your career path?
 How did you land your role?
 What was the hiring process like?

 My time at Children’s Mercy in Kansas City began with my pediatric residency.
 I attended medical school at the University of Missouri-Columbia.
 My original plan was to leave the Midwest because I’d been here my entire life.
 I was focused on other parts of the country for my residency, but then I decided to interview at Children’s Mercy (mostly to see some friends in town) and I fell in love with it.
 I loved it so much, in fact, that I stayed on to do a year as chief resident and then to complete a fellowship in neurodevelopmental disabilities.
 After residency, I worked for several years as a developmental pediatrician, caring for children with developmental disabilities.